nosnoc/nosnoc/README.md

 # NOSNOC
-**NOSNOC** is open source software package for NOnSmooth Numerical Optimal Control.
+**NOSNOC** is an open source software package for NOnSmooth Numerical Optimal Control.

 ## General